synechron-finlabs/quorum-maker/README.md

 $ git clone git@github.com:synechron-finlabs/quorum-maker.git
 ```

 Once the repository is successfully cloned, run `setup.sh` script.
-There are no pre-requisites for running Quorum Maker other than Ubuntu 16.04 or later.
-This script will automatically download and install required software, including docker if not found.
+To minimize the pre-requisites and make setup easy, Quorum Maker uses docker and rest of the dependencies are baked to `syneblock/quorum-maker` image.

 ## Creating a Network